MichaelZaugg/SWBF3-Wii-Mod-Installer/Mod_Installer_FAQ.md

 Hit the "Repair" button to repair your game and try installing mods again.

+### **How do I run the program on Linux?**

+  - Give execute permission to your script:

+  - chmod +x /path/to/yourscript.sh

+  - And to run your script:

+  - /path/to/yourscript.sh

 ### **How do I uninstall mods?**

 Hit the repair button to uninstall all mods.